mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 This can be done by generating n-1 random values; tagging q/16-1 of the values as 1; q/16-1 of the values as -1 and the rest tagged as 0.
 Then, you can sort (in constant time) the random values; the resulting tags are in the required random order.

-# Serialization
+# Converting Between Polynomials and Byte Strings

 NTRU needs to convert polynomials into byte strings and vica versa, both the export public keys and ciphertexts, as well as being able to hash those polynomials.
+We refer to this process as serialization and deserialization.

 ## Serialize a polynomial base q

 This function (called pack_Rq0 by the reference code) converts a polynomial into a byte string.

-This function takes the first n-1 coefficients (each a value between 0 and q-1), expresses each as a log_2(q) bit little endian integer, and concatinates them into a long bit string; the result is that bit string being parsed into bytes (with any trailing bits being set to 0).
+This function takes the first n-1 coefficients (each a value between 0 and q-1), expresses each as a log_2(q) bit bit string as a little endian integer.
+Then, it concatinates those n-1 bit strings into a long bit string; the result is that bit string being parsed into bytes (with any trailing bits in the last byte being set to 0).

 The inverse function (called) unpack_Rq0) converts that byte string back into a polynomial.